diogovalentte/mantium/README.md

 # Mantium

 **Mantium is a cross-site manga tracker**, which means that you can track manga from multiple source sites, like [Mangadex](https://mangadex.org) and [ComicK](https://comick.io).
-Mantium doesn't download the chapter images, it downloads the manga metadata (name, URL, cover, etc.) and chapter metadata (number, name, URL) from the source site, and shows on the dashboard and iframe, where you manage the mangas you're tracking.
+Mantium doesn't download the chapter images; it downloads the manga metadata (name, URL, cover, etc.) and chapter metadata (number, name, URL) from the source site and shows them in a dashboard and iFrame to put in your dashboard service.

 - Mantium currently can track mangas on [Manga Plus](https://mangaplus.shueisha.co.jp), [MangaDex](https://mangadex.org), [ComicK](https://comick.io), [MangaHub](https://mangahub.io), and [MangaUpdates](https://www.mangaupdates.com/).

 **The basic workflow is:**

 1. You find an interesting manga on a site.
 2. Add the manga to Mantium.
-Set its status (reading, dropped, etc.), and the last chapter you read from the list of all released chapters.
+Set its status (reading, dropped, etc.), and (_optionally_) the last chapter you read from the list of the manga's released chapters.
-3. You configure Mantium to periodically check for new chapters (like every 30 minutes) and notify you when a new chapter is released.
+3. You also configure Mantium to periodically check for new chapters (like every 30 minutes) in your mangas and notify you when they are released.
-4. After getting notified that a new chapter has been released, you read it and set in Mantium that the last chapter you read is the last released chapter.
+4. After being notified that a new chapter has been released, you read it and set it in Mantium that you read the last released chapter.
 5. That's how you track a manga in Mantium.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W012U1PL)

 # Dashboard

-By default, the dashboard shows the mangas with unread chapters first, ordering by last released chapter.
+By default, the dashboard shows the mangas with unread chapters first, ordering by the last released chapter.
 Unread manga names have an animation effect that changes the name color to catch your attention.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0c696396-fc78-4843-bdad-710888c0d016">